⚡ WholeTech

 Homelessness

-Austin's approach to homelessness has been politically contentious.
+Approach has been politically contentious.
 The 2021 passage of Proposition B reinstated the public camping ban.
-The HEAL (Housing-Focused Encampment Assistance Link) initiative works to connect people with services and housing.
-The issue remains a top concern for residents.
+The HEAL initiative connects people with services and housing.

 💻